FiGKD: Fine-Grained Knowledge Distillation via High-Frequency Detail Transfer: Experiments

 Unlike conventional logit-based KD methods that treat the teacher's output as a monolithic signal, FiGKD explicitly focuses on transferring high-frequency logit components that encode subtle decision boundaries and semantic detail.
 We hypothesize that our method will be particularly effective in FGVR scenarios, where successful classification often hinges on capturing minor but discriminative differences between visually similar classes.

-We begin by describing the experimental setup, including dataset specifications, teacher–student architectures, and baseline KD methods used for comparison.
+We begin by describing the experimental setup, including dataset specifications, {implementation details}, and baseline KD methods used for comparison.
 We then present quantitative results across all datasets, demonstrating the effectiveness of FiGKD and its superiority over both logit-based and feature-based distillation techniques.
-Further analysis, including ablation study, visualization, and teacher–student scale comparison, is provided in the subsequent Sec.~\ref{sec:discussion}.
+Further analysis, including ablation study, visualization, {training overhead,} and teacher–student scale comparison, is provided in the subsequent Sec.~\ref{sec:discussion}.